-Consumer review website Yelp Inc made a sparkling market debut on Friday, buoyed by optimism ahead of Facebook's public listing and hopes for further successful public listings by Internet companies down the road.
+(Reuters) - Consumer review Web site operator Yelp Inc. made a sparkling market debut on Friday, buoyed by optimism ahead of Facebook's public listing and hopes for other successful public listings by Internet companies down the road.

-Yelp could be benefitting from the optimism about Facebook's upcoming IPO, he added.
-Investors are getting a little excited; there's a social media momentum.
+Yelp could be benefiting from the optimism about Facebook's coming IPO, he added.
+Investors are getting a little excited; there's a social-media momentum.

-Yelp's stellar debut follows those of other Internet sensations like LinkedIn Corp, Groupon Inc and Zillow Inc. But while those stocks made large first-day gains, they have since declined.
+Yelp's stellar debut follows those of other Internet sensations like LinkedIn Corp., Groupon Inc., and Zillow Inc. Although those stocks made large first-day gains, they have since declined.

 Yelp also competes with Angie's List, which unlike Yelp charges for memberships and whose stock fell 5.4 percent on Friday.